Douglas v. U.S. District Court ex rel Talk America: Judgment

-The trial court granted defendant's motion to compel arbitration.
+The trial court, the Central District of California, granted defendant's motion to compel arbitration.
 The court also found that the additional clauses in the revised contract were enforceable as a matter of law.
 Douglas petitioned for writ of mandamus.

 The 9th Circuit Court of Appeals granted the Plaintiff's petition for writ of mandamus.
 On review, the court determined that Plaintiff was not bound by the terms of the revised contract.
 The court reasoned that the new contract terms constituted an offer and were not binding unless properly accepted.
-The Plaintiff did not accept the offer because “an offeree cannot assent to an offer unless he knows of its existence.”
+The Plaintiff did not accept the offer because "an offeree cannot assent to an offer unless he knows of its existence."

 Significance

 The ruling examines whether a service provider may change the terms of its service contract by merely posting a revised contract on its website.